-- Coverage dates in metadata should reflect the coverage of the data snapshot.
+- Coverage dates: Metadata should reflect the coverage of the data snapshot.
 DO NOT try to squeeze a word like “ongoing” into a dateTime field to reflect the nature of data collection.
 Instead, create a descriptive title, as in “Time-series of daily air temperature at site X, ongoing since 1992”.

-- Publication Date: the is used in constructing a citation, so it’s best if this is updated in the new revision to reflect date it was revised.
+- Publication Date: This is used in constructing a citation, so it’s best if this is updated in the new revision to reflect the date it was revised.